Multi-tenant SaaS gym management platform built for the Nigerian market

 QR check-in for walk-ins with self-serve Paystack payment

 Walk-in day-pass customers were previously handled manually: a staff member would create a temporary record, take payment however they could, and mark it done.
 The QR check-in page replaced this entirely.
-The visitor scans, picks a plan, pays, and a day-pass record is created automatically.
-Staff focus stays on the gym floor, not on manual admin.

 PHP without a framework for deployment simplicity